 Why does King County need to do this project?

-This project is part of a larger Combined Sewer Overflow (CSO) Control Plan Amendment that will reduce combined sewer overflows into local water bodies and protect public health and the environment.
+This project is part of a larger Combined Sewer Overflow (CSO) Control Plan that will reduce combined sewer overflows into local water bodies and protect public health and the environment.
 In this plan, there are 14 current or approved projects left to complete to reduce overflows that occur in the regional wastewater system.
 Duwamish projects, including the Georgetown Wet Weather Treatment Station, were prioritized based on what King County heard from the community.

 Birdseye view of treatment station from corner of 4th Avenue South and South Michigan Street